 The device must be known to FortiAuthenticator.
 See FortiToken physical device and FortiToken Mobile.

-Optionally, select Temporary token to receive a temporary token code via email or SMS.
+Optionally, select Configure a temporary e-mail/SMS token to receive a temporary token code via email or SMS.

 - Select Test Token to validate the token passcode.
 The Test Email Token or Test SMS Token window opens (depending on your selection).